Smoking: Anti-tobacco movement

 From 1965 to 2006, rates of smoking in the United States have declined from 42% to 20.8%.
 A significant majority of those who quit were professional, affluent men.
 Despite this decrease in the prevalence of consumption, the average number of cigarettes consumed per person per day increased from 22 in 1954 to 30 in 1978.
 This paradoxical event suggests that those who quit smoked less, while those who continued to smoke moved to smoke more light cigarettes.
 This trend has been paralleled by many industrialized nations as rates have either leveled-off or declined.
 In the developing countries, however, tobacco consumption continues to rise at 3.4% in 2002.
 In Africa, smoking is in most areas considered to be modern, and many of the strong adverse opinions that prevail in the West receive much less attention.
 Today Russia leads as the top consumer of tobacco followed by Indonesia, Laos, Ukraine, Belarus, Greece, Jordan, and China.

 At the global scale, initial ideas of an international convention towards the prevention of tobacco had been initiated in the World Health Assembly (WHA) in 1996.
 In 1998, along with the successful election of Dr. Gro Harlem Brundtland as the Director-General, the World Health Organization set tobacco control as its leading health concern and has begun a program known as the Tobacco Free Initiative (TFI) in order to reduce rates of consumption in the developing world.
 However, it was not until 2003 that the Framework Convention on Tobacco Control (FCTC) was accepted in WHA and entered into force in 2005.
 FCTC marked a milestone as the first international treaty concerning a global health issue that aims to combat tobacco in multiple aspects including tobacco taxes, advertisement, trading, environmental affects, health influences, etc. The birth of this evidence-based and systematic approach has resulted in the reinforcement of tobacco taxes and the implementation of smoke-free laws in 128 countries that led to the decrease of smoking prevalence in developing nations.
+In Nepal, "Smokers are not selfish", a health campaign lasting two weeks is started on the occasion of Valentine's Day and Vasant panchami to motivate individuals to quit smoking as a sacrifice for their loved ones and making it a meaningful decision of life.
+This campaign is attracting public attention.